-Public Staff witness Naba further stated that even though the calculation of a new decrement in the instant docket would be smaller than the one currently in rates, she recommended that the Company leave in place the current decrement of \$0.4397 per dt that was placed into rates effective January 1, 2018, in Docket No. G-41, Sub 50, in order to refund the balance to customers in a more timely manner.
+Public Staff witness Naba further stated that even though the calculation of a new decrement in the instant docket would be smaller than the one currently in rates, she recommended that the Company leave the current decrement of \$0.4397 per dt that was placed into rates effective January 1, 2018, in Docket No. G-41, Sub 50 in order that the balance may be refunded to customers in a timelier manner.
+Public Staff witness Naba noted that the Public Staff made the same recommendation in Toccoa's prior annual review of gas costs proceeding in Docket No. G-41, Sub 54, which was approved by the Commission.

-Furthermore, Public Staff witness Naba recommended that Toccoa continue to monitor the balance in its Deferred Gas Cost Account and file a request to implement new temporary increments or decrements, as applicable, through the Purchased Gas Adjustment (PGA) mechanism to avoid significant over-collections or under-collections of its gas costs.
+Furthermore, Public Staff witness Naba recommended that Toccoa continue to monitor the balance in its Deferred Gas Cost Account and file a request to implement new temporary increments or decrements, as applicable, through the

+Purchased Gas Adjustment (PGA) mechanism to avoid significant over-collections or under-collections of its gas costs.
 Public Staff witness Naba stated that she understood that Toccoa did not oppose these recommendations.